nescampos/sonicagent/README.md

-# Sonic Agent
+# SAgent

 ## Description

-**Sonic Agent** is a powerful tool designed to interact with Sonic network.
+**SAgent** is a powerful tool designed to interact with Sonic network.
 It leverages OpenAI's GPT-4o-mini model to provide a conversational interface for users to perform various blockchain operations, such as checking wallet balances, sending transactions, and deploying smart contracts.
 The assistant embodies the persona of Darth Vader, delivering responses with a commanding and cryptic tone.

 ## Features